Analog Devices (ADI) Received its Third Buy in a Row

-After RBC Capital and Daiwa gave Analog Devices (NASDAQ: ADI) a Buy rating last month, the company received another Buy, this time from Credit Suisse.
-Analyst John Pitzer maintained a Buy rating on Analog Devices yesterday and set a price target of $150.00.
-The company’s shares closed last Wednesday at $118.20.
+After RBC Capital and Credit Suisse gave Analog Devices (NASDAQ: ADI) a Buy rating last month, the company received another Buy, this time from Raymond James.
+Analyst Chris Caso maintained a Buy rating on Analog Devices today.
+The company’s shares closed last Wednesday at $118.15.

-According to TipRanks.com, Pitzer is a top 100 analyst with an average return of 20.8% and a 71.1% success rate.
-Pitzer covers the Technology sector, focusing on stocks such as Advanced Micro Devices, Keysight Technologies, and NXP Semiconductors.
+According to TipRanks.com, Caso is a 5-star analyst with an average return of 12.0% and a 55.8% success rate.
+Caso covers the Technology sector, focusing on stocks such as NXP Semiconductors, Skyworks Solutions, and SiTime Corporation.

 See today’s analyst top recommended stocks >>